seancroach/tsconfig/README.md

   </a>
 </p>

-_A robust shared TypeScript configuration I use across my projects._
+_A shared TypeScript configuration I use across my projects._

 ## Highlights